eriq254/khali/README.md

 I used VS CODE and Xaamp for this project.

-Sure!
 To set up and run the Java web application using VS Code, follow these steps:

 Install Java Development Kit (JDK):